Gravitational waves from inflation with antisymmetric tensor field: Conclusion

 As an initial step towards studying the cosmological perturbation theory of inflation model(s) with antisymmetric tensor field $B_{\mu \nu}$, we included tensor perturbations to the background FLRW metric and analyzed their dynamics.
 For completeness, we generalized the analysis of background dynamics of the model first presented in Ref. \cite{aashish2018,aashish2019} taking into account all nonminimal coupling terms upto linear order in curvature, and found the parameter space region within which stable de-Sitter solutions are expected (Fig. \ref{fig2}).

 Secondly we checked the possibility of ghost instability in tensor modes and found the region of allowed parameter space where tensor modes are free from ghost instability (Fig. \ref{fig3}).
 Further we evaluated the speed of gravitational waves and found appropriate constraints for parameters to match the observed speed of propagation of gravitational waves from the recent gravitational wave data GW170817 which demands the speed of the gravitational wave to be approximately equal to the speed of light.
 It turns out that the nonminimal coupling with $R_{\mu \nu}$ plays an essential role here since the condition $\tau \approx \zeta / 2\kappa $ fixes the speed of gravitational waves to be unity in natural units.
+As alluded to before, an interesting aspect that can be explored in future is to check if metric transformations similar to that of Ref. \cite{creminelli2014n} exist for our model, that can result in $c_{T} = 1$.

 We also studied the evolution of gravitational waves and derived it's solution in the subhorizon and the superhorizon limit.
-The superhorizon mode is found to be decreasing with the conformal time but can be approximated to be constant by demanding $F_1 $ to be zero which goes well with the other established conditions on the coupling parameters.
+The superhorizon mode is found to be constant which only depend on the scales.
+The dependance of the rms amplitude of the superhorizon mode on k is very small i.e. through the slow roll parameters.
 Finally we calculated the power spectrum and the tensor spectral index for completeness.
 The spectral index $n_T$ differs from that of a scalar field inflation model with additional term proportional to the slow roll parameter $\delta$ which can help us achieving the requirements of CMB observations.

-However we leave the scalar and vector perturbations and the observational prospects of this model to be studied in future.
+We leave the scalar and vector perturbations and the observational prospects of this model to be studied in future.
+However, we speculate that upon taking into account the constraints due to the inclusion of scalar and vector perturbations from the metric side, the resulting parameter space region will lie within the region identified in this work.
+This expectation is due to the fact that our current results take into account the constraints from our previous analsyses in Ref. \cite{aashish2019} where scalar and vector modes from antisymmetric tensor have already been taken into account.
+Similarly, it would be interesting to study second order contributions to gravitational waves where (first order) scalar and vector modes may act as source and provide phenomenologically interesting results \cite{baumann2007n, alabidi2012n, zhang2020n}.